Skip to content

 The Charitable Foundation is run by eight trustees, including six who are independent of Skipton Building Society.
 The Trustees decide which good causes will benefit from the Charitable Foundation's support.
 The Charitable Foundation is supported by volunteer administrators.

-We’ve given donations to over 500 amazing causes in the last 5 years.
+We've given donations to over 1200 amazing charities in the last 10 years.

 Donation policy